dacs2010/webp_to_gif/README.md

 ## features roadmap

-- check for animation
+- check for animation (done)
-- print files to be converted, then check user input to continue or cancel
+- print files to be converted, then check user input to continue or cancel (done)
 - replace webp with gif option